howaimodelswork/blog-topic-map/README.md

-# blog-topic-map
+# Blog Topic Map

-Topic planning for educational posts about how AI models work
+This repository organizes educational blog topics related to how AI models work.

+## Core areas

+- Model basics
+- Language models
+- Model behavior
+- Reliability and limits
+- Retrieval and grounding
+- Multimodal systems
+- Evaluation and benchmarks
+- AI for coding
+- Safety and guardrails